hiveot/hub.capnp/core/mosquittomgr/README.md

-# WoST MQTT Mosquitto Binding
+# Mosquitto Manager

-This plugin manages Mosquitto, a lightweight and powerful MQTT message bus broker.
+This plugin manages the Mosquitto configuration, a lightweight and powerful MQTT message bus broker.
 In order to use this plugin the mosquitto broker must be installed.

 MQTT is the primary communication method for the Hub and its plugins.
 Things and consumers can connect via MQTT to publish and subscribe to TD's, Events and Actions as described in the protocol binding.